 As I mentioned above, the difference between Labo VR and GG Cardboard is beyond the creative price.
 And Nintendo will bring these “unbelievable” ideas into virtual reality games, exclusively for Nintendo Labo VR.

-In addition to acting as a virtual reality headset made of cardboard, Labo VR also has the ability to transform into 6 different gaming products.
-In a nutshell, Labo VR can be expanded into 6 different gaming controllers to support players in VR games.
+In addition to acting as a virtual reality headset made of cardboard, Labo VR also can transform into six different gaming products.
+Labo VR can be expanded into six other gaming controllers to support VR games in a nutshell.
 And this is something that Google Cardboard has yet to reach.

 Like Sony’s PlayStation VR and exclusive series of PSVR games, take full advantage of the virtual reality glasses and controller to take the user experience to a completely different level.
-Nintendo Labo VR will take full advantage of the two Joy-Cons and the virtual transformation from the cardboard to bring the gaming experience closer to reality.
-From the covers, maybe Nintendo will let you fold into a steering wheel to play Mario Kart VR for example.
+Nintendo Labo VR will take full advantage of the two Joy-Cons and the cardboard’s virtual transformation to bring the gaming experience closer to reality.
+From the covers, maybe Nintendo will let you fold into a steering wheel to play Mario Kart VR, for example.

 However, Labo VR still has limitations that fans are waiting to be answered.

 First, with Labo VR, users will have to wear a virtual reality headset on their head, and this headset will be extended to fit devices for many different game genres.
 This means that Nintendo Labo VR will be quite bulky.
 So, how can a baby use it for a long time without getting tired of his neck and hands?